opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 ### Preparing Container Images (Optional)

-If you are going to use exclusively [SWR](https://docs.otc.t-systems.com/software-repository-container/index.html) as the source of your container images in CCE, you need to upload the image files to the Open Telekom Cloud container registry.
+If you are going to use exclusively [SWR](https://docs.otc.t-systems.com/software-repository-container/index.html) as the source of your container images in CCE, you need to upload the image files to the T Cloud Public container registry.
 For details, see [Uploading an Image Through the Client](https://docs.otc.t-systems.com/software-repository-container/umn/image_management/uploading_an_image_through_the_client.html).

 :::note
 Provisioning the source and target Kubernetes cluster(s) is out of the scope of this best practice article.